Wembley Stadium: Professional wrestling

 On 5 April 2023, Tony Khan, president of American professional wrestling promotion All Elite Wrestling (AEW), announced that they would stage an event at the stadium on 27 August 2023, promoted as "All In London at Wembley Stadium".
 It would be the promotion's debut in the United Kingdom, as well as their first event held outside of North America, and the first professional wrestling event overall to be held at the modern Wembley Stadium; WWE's SummerSlam was held at the original Wembley in 1992.
 Wembley hosted All In on 25 August 2024, where Bryan Danielson won the AEW World Championship in the main event.
-AEW will return to Wembley for All In on 30 August 2026.
+AEW returned to Wembley for All In on 30 August 2026.